 In theory, theory and practice are the same.
 In practice, they are not.

 Clearly it is possible, in theory, to polish the code too much, or to write too many tests.
 Since each bit of polish, or each test, can be said to increase quality, it’s at least theoretically possible to go too far.
 Therefore, it’s at least theoretically possible that a reduction in quality of code would result in more features, sufficient sustainability, and few enough defects to make for an overall improvement.

 In theory.
 It would be incredibly rare to see a piece of software with too many tests.
-It would be incredibly rare to see a piece of software whose code was too clean, in the sense of slowing down real progress.
-In theory, we need to worry about the code being too clean, too well-designed, too well tested.
+It would be incredibly rare to see a piece of software whose code was too habitable, in the sense of slowing down real progress.
+In theory, we need to worry about the code being too bright, too well-designed, too well tested.
 In practice, this rarely happens.
 It is not happening on your project.

 We’re all part of the same company, aren’t we?

 - A. Manager

 Your Product Champion, Product Owner, or manager is hungry for new capabilities in the product.
 That’s their job: delivering the maximum value for the time invested.
 It is absolutely natural for them to push for more capability and to want to be sure you’re not wasting time on things that don’t matter.
 So we’ll hear things like this:

 “But what about the short term?
 You’re pretty good programmers here, aren’t you?
 We hire only the best, don’t we?
 So surely you programmers can cut back a bit on testing and just pay more attention so as not to have too many defects.
 Surely a bit of code review could find problems, and save us all that testing, at least for a while. “

 “Surely you can let the refactoring slide for a while, can’t you?
 OK, sure, the design will be a bit harder to work with, for a while, but you can push in a few key features for the next release, and improve it later, can’t you?
 We’re all working for the same company here, and the company is counting on you.”